Many people come to this site searching for information on the best jobs for sensitive people.

 But, like a typical blogger, I’m not just going to tell you in the first paragraph!!
 Come on, now.
 No one does that nowadays.

 First, let me tell you how I came to my conclusion.
 I worked in an office for around ten years, with most of that time either in a cubicle or in a room with other people.
 And I hated it.
-Everything, and I mean, EVERYTHING plays a part in bothering me in an office workplace.
-Some things are obvious energy sucks (like traffic) but other things contribute only a tiny piece to making me feel awful–usually without me even realizing it.
+Everything plays a part in bothering me in an office workplace.
+Some things are obvious energy sucks (like traffic, while driving to work) but other things contribute only a tiny piece to making me feel awful–usually without me even realizing it.
 Here’s a fun list!

 - Too-bright lights

 - Bad smells

 - Worrying about office friendships and politics